donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 #### Real-World Dataset Validation
 The synthetic evaluation dataset, while useful for proof-of-concept demonstration, limits the generalizability of these findings.
 Future work should incorporate authentic clinical dictations such as the [Shaip Physician Dictation Dataset](https://marketplace.databricks.com/details/8eb39dd5-ffc4-4e8d-8f89-25d91bf1774b/Shaip_Physician-Dictation-Data-Radiology), which requires Databricks account permissions.
 Real clinical speech presents challenges absent in synthetic data: background noise, speaker variations, interruptions, and the full complexity of clinical communication patterns.

+#### Coverage Penalty
+The current implementation does not make use of a coverage penalty to address premature sequence terminations.
+This penalty term measures how much of the audio the model actually attended to and candidates that skip large stretches are penalized, while transcripts that cover the whole utterance are preferred.
+This strategy follows Chorowski & Jaitly (2016) and Kannan et al. (2017) and can be incorporated during generation.

 #### Learned Gating Mechanisms
 The static λ weighting approach represents a significant limitation.
 A more sophisticated system would dynamically adjust the influence of the external language model based on acoustic confidence and contextual cues.
 When Whisper exhibits high confidence in its predictions, the domain model should have minimal influence.
 Conversely, during periods of acoustic uncertainty, particularly around medical terminology, the fusion weight should increase.
 Implementing this would likely involve training a small gating network that learns to predict optimal λ values given acoustic features and partial transcript context.